JohnReid/JohnReid.github.io/_posts/2018-09-26-partial-sort.md

 selected elements.
 They run in $\mathcal{O}(n + k \log k)$ resulting in savings of a factor of $\log n$.

-The statistical programming language R has an in-built and under-appreciated partial sorting implementation that can help tremendously.
+The statistical programming language R has an inbuilt and under-appreciated partial sorting implementation that can help tremendously.
 We showcase, benchmark and discuss this functionality here.